The headless browsers are simply a name given to the browser without any identifiable graphical user interface.

 Some of the popularly common use cases for Headless Browser Testing

-You can consider those actions that user might take while being on a particular web page.
+You can consider those actions that a user might take while being on a particular web page.
 Check each point of click or place of typing or interaction with on-page elements so that if an issue is encountered, it is fixed at the time of testing than fixing it when complaints come pouring in.

 In particular, a headless testing environment offers a developer to write and execute various scripts in order to: